Improved Nonlinear Transform Source-Channel Coding to Catalyze Semantic Communications: Introduction

 \subsubsection{Model Adaptability}

 Although the existing optimized NTSCC models have proven to be very successful in minimizing the end-to-end expected RD cost over a full source dataset and ergodic wireless channel responses, they are yet unlikely to be optimal for every test instance due to the limited model capacity.
 Existing models only pay attention to an average low RD cost on the training set.
-For a given input data sample and wireless channel response, such a learned codec might not be good at capturing the data semantic feature and channel state at this instance, resulting in suboptimal transform and coding during the model inference stage.
+For a given input data sample and wireless channel response, such a learned codec may not effectively capture the data's semantic features and the channel state at that specific instance, resulting in suboptimal transform and coding during the model inference stage.
 Moreover, once trained model targeted to a given RD metric cannot be smoothly adapted to other RD targets when incorporating some additional semantic guidance, e.g., human perceptual metric or region-of-interest (ROI) guidance.
-Thus, it is necessary develop a mechanism to online edit semantic latent features to adapt to various different RD targets and semantic guidance.
+Consequently, it is essential to develop a mechanism for online editing of semantic latent features that can adapt to a variety of RD targets and semantic guidance requirements.